sandavranoregonstate/flask_db_website/README.md

 # Movie Database

 This is a CRUD application made with Python and MySQL.
-The application is not currently deployed.
+This application is not deployed currently, however I am planning on deploying it on AWS or Azure to get into cloud computing.